Geno2K/case-study-cyclistic/README.md

 ---

-I decided to next look into the geographic data available.
+I decided to next look into the geographic data.
 Using the coordinates available, I put together some heat maps for start and end locations:

 ![Map-Casual](https://github.com/user-attachments/assets/54ca5f3b-1934-4e5d-9007-9efc592c153f)